huntercfreeman/VSCodeDotNetExtensions/svelteApps/nugetPackageManagerWebview/README.md

 - While using a terminal change directory to where this README.md is located and this application's 'rollup.config.js' is located.
     - As of the writing of this README.md I currently type while in the root of this repository: 'cd svelteApps/nugetPackageManagerWebview' as an example.

     - After following the previous step you should be in the directory that contains this Svelte app's 'rollup.config.js'.
-The command to build is from this directory is:
+The command to build from this directory is:

 > npm run build